Application Programs, Magnet Schools, and CTE Pathways

 Attendance zone:Students residing in the SSES attendance zone do not have to enter the lottery

-Transportation: Neighborhood transportation is available for all student that reside in the SSES attendance zone.
+Transportation: Neighborhood transportation is available for all students that reside in the SSES attendance zone.
 Students residing outside this zone are responsible for transportation to their base school and transportation is provided from there to SSES.

 Competitive Athletics: The school has its own competitive sports teams all students who attend, regardless of base zone, can participate